craftcms/docs/docs/4.x/extend/updating-plugins.md

 | `craft\services\SystemSettings`  | `craft\services\ProjectConfig`

 ## Control Panel Templates

+Control panel template updates have largely been in support of the [unified element editor](#unified-element-editor) experience and a variety of UI refinements.

 - All control panel templates end in `.twig` now. ([#9743](https://github.com/craftcms/cms/pull/9743))
 - The `forms/selectize` control panel template now supports `addOptionFn` and `addOptionLabel` params, which can be set to add new options to the list.